-Weed status: Giant milkweed is a weed in Asia and northern Australia.
+Weed status: Giant milkweed is a weed in Asia1 and northern Australia.
 It occurs around Broome, on Cape York and on Torres Strait islands.
 It is not yet a widespread weed, but this could change if it is cultivated as a biofuel.
-It is not declared a weed in any state, and Australian Quarantine permits its import into Australia.